-For the second scenario, which is characterized by a higher contract request arrival rate for classes 3 and 4, Figure 4 shows that, as expected, all the admission control policies reject a higher percentage of contract requests for these classes with respect to the first scenario.
-However, MDP-based admission control, independently on the horizon width, prefers clearly service classes 1 and 2 with respect to 3 and 4, since the former ones let the system achieve higher rewards while the latter, that could use the limited system resources with a low revenue for the broker, incur in a very high refusal percentage (almost total for class 4, which is the least advantageous one).
-We also observe that the infinite horizon policy now slightly differentiates within classes 1 and 2 according to the contract duration: long-term contracts are preferred to short-term ones (a reduction in the rejection decisions equal to 16% and 11% for long-term classes 1 and 2, respectively).
-This behavior is much more evident for the 1-step horizon policy, especially for class 2.
-Analyzing the average reward reported in Table 4, we can see that under the second scenario the MDP-based policies allow the broker to more than double its revenue: the 1-step horizon and infinite horizon policies let the broker earn 155% and 162% respectively more than the blind policy.
-The type of MOSES rewards lets the 1-step horizon policy behavior be enough accurate; therefore, the reward achieved by this policy is only slightly less than that obtained by a strategy taking a wider (infinite) horizon into account.
+2 with respect to 3 and 4, since the former ones yield higher rewards than the latter which instead experienced high refusal percentages.
+We also observe that the infinite horizon policy slightly differentiates within classes 1 and 2 according to the contract duration: long-term contracts are preferred to short-term ones (a reduction in the rejection decisions equal to 16% and 11% for long-term classes 1 and 2, respectively).
+Analyzing the average reward reported in Table 3, we can see that under the second scenario the MDP-based policies allow the broker to more than double its revenue: the 1-step horizon and infinite horizon policies let the broker earn 155% and 162% respectively more than the blind policy.
+In the third scenario, where classes 1 and 2 experience higher arrivals rates the MDP-based admission control policies still allow to achieve a good improvement in the reward gained by the broker, as reported in Table 3 (29% and 29.5% for 1-step horizon and infinite horizon policies, respectively, when compared to the blind one).
+Figure 3 shows the corresponding rejection percentage.